himalczyk/himalczyk.io/README.md

   - Url pathing
   - Testing in Django using PyTest
   - Staticfiles (local and production) with Whitenoise
-  - Tailwind template design and config
+  - TailwindCSS template design and config
+  - Responsive design with Tailwind
   - Logging in Django
   - Connecting to API
   - Web scraping